fanny-cacilie/word-counter/frontend/README.md

 ## Install

-First, make sure you have <b>Node</b> and <b>npm</b> installed in your computer.
+First, make sure you have <b>Node</b> and <b>npm</b> installed on your computer.

-In the project '/frontend' directory, run the following command to install required dependencies:
+In the project '/frontend' directory, run the following command to install the required dependencies:

 ### `npm install`

 ## Run the application

-After instalation, it is possible to start the application by running:
+After installation, it is possible to start the application by running:

 ### `npm start`

 Runs the app in the development mode.

-It is necessary to have [backend module](../backend/README.md) running correctly on port 5000.
+It is necessary to have the [backend module](../backend/README.md) running correctly on port 5000.

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.